Scotland’s North Coast 500 Route Planner, Map & 1-Week Itinerary

 As you head north, you’ll pass the beautiful Cairngorms National Park.

-Twice the size of England’s Lake District, the Cairngorms is a great place to explore with tons of hiking/biking trails, rivers, lochs (lakes), waterfalls, wildlife, and villages to see.
+Twice the size of England’s Lake District, the Cairngorms is a great place to explore with tons of hiking/biking trails, rivers, lochs (lakes), waterfalls, wildlife, and villages to see – so you could spend a night or two here if you have the time.

-The Cairngorms is also home to 6 of the UK’s highest mountains (the highest is Ben Nevis near to Fort William) and in the winter, snow permitting, you can go skiing and even husky sledding.
+The Cairngorms is also home to 6 of the UK’s highest mountains (not the highest is Ben Nevis, which is on the other side of the country in Fort William) and in the winter, snow permitting, you can go skiing and even husky sledding.

 Another ‘activity’ you might like to try whilst in the area is taking the Malt Whisky Trail.
 The area just north of the Cairngorms is home to 9 of the UK’s Scotch malt whisky distilleries.
 You can tour the distilleries and learn about the whisky-making process – as well as doing a little bit of tasting too.

-Just don’t drink and drive – the drink driving limit in Scotland is very low, so I wouldn’t even risk it!
+Just don’t drink and drive – the drink driving limit in Scotland is very low (even lower than England), so I wouldn’t even risk it!
 There are a number of taxis/private drivers in the area who can take you around.

 Where to Stay in the Cairngorms National Park: There are literally so many gorgeous places to stay in the Cairngorms, you’ll be spoilt for choice.
-Glentruim Lodge Chalet, is super cosy and romantic, and the Dava Schoolhouse looks really welcoming and stylish too.
-Families or groups will also like the Scandanavian Village Aviemore which has apartments, suites, and villas.
+Glentruim Lodge Chalet, is super cosy and romantic.
+Families or groups will also like the Scandinavian Village Aviemore which has apartments, suites, and villas.

 Loch Ness